ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Seeding data to Fauna

 Inside a Fauna database, we have Collections, Indexes and Documents.
-FaunaDB is a non-relational database that stores data in the JSON format.
+FaunaDB is a relational database that stores data in the JSON format.

 > "A Collection is a categorized group of data.
 Each piece of data takes the
 > form of a Document.
 A Document is a “single, changeable record within a FaunaDB